AlanOixDeCoco/MyAgenda/README.md

 Collaborative agenda in development as part of a WEB course project.
 Development of a REST API and implementation in a dynamic site.
+URL to the online site :

 ## Authors

-Colin OLIVIER
-Alan SALAÜN
-Pierre VANDEL
+Colin OLIVIER, Alan SALAÜN, Pierre VANDEL

-For this we used the Express.js framework and created a JSON REST API.
-URL to the online site :

 ## Features Achieved